KaiqueIvo04/barbershop-schedule-management/README.md

-# Data Cross
+# Barbershop Schedule Management

-Service responsible for performing the crossing of data obtained from the informix system.
+Microservice responsible for managing schedules on the Barbershop platform.

 **Main features:**